 If you still want to go into Web development, then you should learn every part of the stack.
-This is a great overview of the actual languages and technologies you should learn: https://github.com/kamranahmedse/developer-roadmap.
+This is a great overview of the actual languages and technologies you should learn: GitHub - kamranahmedse/developer-roadmap: Interactive roadmaps, guides and other educational content to help developers grow in their careers..
 Everything in yellow is something you should learn to an extent.

 And finally, your timeline goal for all of this should be by your 3rd year of college, or when you’re about 20 if you don’t go to college.
 That’s the age that most people start getting internships, which you should do too.
 If you already know everything on that Developer Roadmap by then, you’ll be way more prepared than everyone else.
 I know some others will disagree with me on this, but I wouldn’t recommend trying to jump the gun and getting a coding job before then.
 You’ll be too young for most people, and especially tech companies, to take you seriously.
 If you really want to “work”, then just look for opportunities to help out friends, family, and acquaintances.

 As my mom says, when hopelessly trying to teach me piano, practice makes perfect.

 Wow!
 Thanks so much for the long, detailed reply.
 I really appreciate it.
 Yes, right now I really want to become a full stack web developer, but, although I will concentrate on that, I am trying out other languages as well, right now mainly python, but later probably one of the languages you suggested.
 Again, thanks so much.

 I took two piano courses in high school, she’s right about that, whileas I’m not some amazing pianist I got to waste a lot of time playing tunes from my favorite video games.
 The same will apply to coding, it’ll just take time to learn everything.